Haynes10/My-CSharp-Projects-journey/README.md

 My C# Projects Journey 🚀

 Welcome to my C# console application project collection!
-This repository contains a series of beginner-friendly projects I built as part of my journey into learning C#.
-Each project focuses on mastering fundamental concepts like variables, arrays, loops, user input, lists, comparison operators, and boolean logic.
+This repository is a showcase of beginner-friendly projects I’ve built while learning C#.
+Each project focuses on a different fundamental concept, from math operations to object-oriented programming.

 📁 Projects Included

-Console Math Operations
+1. Console Math Operations

 Takes user input and performs multiplication, addition, division, comparison, and modulus operations.

 Demonstrates basic data types and arithmetic in C#.

-Income Comparison Program
+2. Income Comparison Program

 Asks for hourly rates and hours worked for two people.

 Calculates and compares their annual salaries using basic math and boolean expressions.

-Car Insurance Approval
+3. Car Insurance Approval

-Collects the user's age, DUI history, and speeding ticket count.
+Collects the user’s age, DUI history, and speeding ticket count.

 Uses conditional logic to determine if they qualify for car insurance.

-Console App Assignment: Parts 1–6 ✅
+4. Console App Assignment: Parts 1–6 ✅

-A single console app demonstrating:

-Arrays and appending user input to array elements
+Arrays and appending user input to array elements.

-Loops, including < and <= operators, and infinite loop fixes
+Loops, including < and <= operators, and infinite loop fixes.

-Lists with unique and duplicate items
+Lists with unique and duplicate items.

-Searching lists for user input and displaying matching indices
+Searching lists for user input and displaying matching indices.

-Detecting duplicates using a HashSet and foreach loops
+Detecting duplicates using a HashSet and foreach loops.

-Fully commented and beginner-friendly, showing step-by-step learning progress
+Fully commented and beginner-friendly.

+5. Person & Employee Inheritance Project

+Person class with FirstName, LastName, and a method SayName().

+Employee class inherits from Person and adds an Id property.

+Demonstrates inheritance and method calls from the superclass.

+Example: An Employee object prints out the full name using SayName().

 🛠️ Technologies Used